OogieOrange/review-page/README.md

 ### Site Purpose and Goals

 The sites purpose is to provide an open space to share your opinion of both the review and the product in question, for both the admin and the site user.
 And to give a insight in the products that are avalible on the market.
-So that site users can manke a purchase with more wellrounded information about the product.
+So that site users can make a purchase with more wellrounded information about the product.

 ### Audience

-The site is intended for everyone with either an interest in the phone market or those in search for more information of a certain product before purchase.
-The expected audiance age range between 20-50 years of age
+The site is intended for everyone with either an interest in the phone market or those in search of more information of a certain product before purchase.
+The expected audiance age range between 20-50 years of age.

 ### Communication

-The site is set up using a simple but clear layout and navigation to make it easy for both site user and asmin to find their way around.
+The site is set up using a simple but clear layout and navigation to make it easy for both site user and admin to find their way around.

 ### Future Goals

 For the site to be more interactive for the user.
-So that it can connect the comunity and engage them more in the coices made and the opinions shared on the site.
+So that it can connect the comunity and engage them more in the choices made and the opinions shared on the site.

 ## User Stories